altmp/altv-types/docs/articles/snippets/natives-textlabels.md

-# Drawing Text 3D & 2D
+# Drawing Text 3D & 2D (via game natives)

 Used to draw text on your screen or in a 3D space.
 This only works on **client-side**.
+This implementation uses natives of the game, for an alternative take a look at official [Text Label API](https://docs.altv.mp/articles/textlabel.html) added in [15.0](https://docs.altv.mp/articles/changelogs/15_0.html).

 **Client Side**